 Kathleen Grattan Award

-Auckland poet Kathleen Grattan, a journalist and former editor of the New Zealand Woman’s Weekly, died in 1990.
+Auckland poet Kathleen Grattan was a journalist and former editor of the New Zealand Woman’s Weekly.
 A member of the Titirangi Poets, her work was published in Landfall and other volumes including Premier Poets, a collection from the World Poetry Society.
-Her daughter Jocelyn Grattan, who also worked for the New Zealand Woman’s Weekly, shared her mother’s love of literature.
-She has generously left Landfall a bequest with which to establish an award in memory of Kathleen Grattan.
+Her daughter Jocelyn Grattan, who also worked for the New Zealand Woman’s Weekly, shared her mother’s love of literature and generously left Landfall a bequest to establish an award in memory of Kathleen Grattan.

-The award will next be granted in 2015.
-Landfall/Otago University Press welcome entries for the 2015 award any time before 31 July 2015.
+Landfall/Otago University Press welcomes entries for the 2023 award any time before 31 July 2023.

-- Entrants will be New Zealand or Pacific permanent residents or citizens.
+- Entrants will be New Zealand or South Pacific permanent residents or citizens.

-- The Judge will assess the merits of submissions and reserve the right not to award a prize.
+- The judging panel will assess the merits of submissions and reserves the right not to award a prize.

-- No correspondence with the Judge will be entered into.
+- Correspondence with the judges will not be entered into.

-- Landfall/Otago University Press reserves the right of first publication of the winning entry.
-All entries will be considered for publication.
+- Otago University Press reserves the right of first publication of the winning entry.
+Any other entries may be considered for publication.

-- The name and photograph of the winning writer may be used by Landfall and/or its publishers for publicity purposes.
+- The name and photograph of the winning writer may be used by Landfall and/or Otago University Press for publicity purposes.

 - No present employees of Otago University Press or present editors of Landfall are eligible to enter.

-Include a cover letter with your personal contact details: name, postal address, email address and telephone number.
+- Include a cover letter with your name, postal address, email address and telephone number.

-Please ensure the title of the submission is on both the cover letter and on the manuscript itself.
+- Ensure the title of your submission is on both the cover letter and the manuscript.

-Address entries to: The Kathleen Grattan Award, Otago University Press, PO Box 56, Dunedin 9054, New Zealand.
-Courier address is Otago University Press, Level 1, 398 Cumberland St, Dunedin 9054, New Zealand.
+- Address entries to: The Kathleen Grattan Award, Otago University Press, PO Box 56, Dunedin 9054, New Zealand.
+Courier address is Otago University Press, 533 Castle St, Dunedin 9016, New Zealand.

-Landfall 226 (November 2013) announced Siobhan Harvey as the winner of the Kathleen Grattan Poetry Award with her collection Nephology for Beginners.
+Landfall 226 (November 2013) announced Siobhan Harvey as the winner of the Kathleen Grattan Poetry Award with her collection Cloudboy.
 Judge Jeffrey Paparoa Holman commented: ‘Harvey’s work came through for me because it seemed to come out of life itself as well as literature and asked things of the reader.
 This is a powerful and brave collection, exploring the world of autism through a mother’s eyes, using the world of clouds as both simile and metaphor.’
 This book was published by Otago University Press in 2014.